0xdefaceme/whitepaper/README.md

 further understanding about *how* the system works, we're going to ignore incentives for now.
 To simplify, we're instead going to make a few assumptions.
 (1) The exploitable contract implements the Exploitable EIP standard.
 (2) The attacker is willing to participate in 0xdeface's incentive game.
-To not blow the scope of this paper, we're only going to describe one happy path here.
-We'll discuss attack vectors in one of the following sections.
+Additionally, we're only going to describe one happy path here.
+We'll discuss incentives and attack vectors in one of the following sections.

 As figure 1 illustrates, the process starts with the attacker finding a vulnerability in the exploitable contract.